zoxpx/pxdocs/content/install-with-other/nomad/post-install-uninstall-portworx/_index.md

 ---
 title: Uninstall Portworx using a Nomad job
 linkTitle: Uninstall Portworx using a Nomad job
-keywords: portworx, container, Nomad, storage,
+keywords: Uninstall, Nomad, kubernetes, k8s
 description: Learn how to uninstall Portworx using a Nomad job.
 weight: 2
 series: px-as-a-nomad-job